 \section{Introduction}

-Reinforcement-learning breakthroughs made some news in popular media: Shortly after the program AlphaGo~\cite{DBLP:journals/nature/SilverHMGSDSAPL16} had beaten the best human player in the notoriously involved game Go in 2016, the more general programs AlphaGoZero~\cite{DBLP:journals/nature/SilverSSAHGHBLB17} and AlphaZero~\cite{doi:10.1126/science.aar6404} were able to master games like Go, chess, and Shogi by just being taught the rules and the objectives of the game, but no strategies.
-It would find out established and even new strategies by playing against itself multiple times -- a very successful example of reinforcement learning.
+Reinforcement-learning breakthroughs in game-playing made headlines in popular media.
+After AlphaGo~\cite{DBLP:journals/nature/SilverHMGSDSAPL16} beat the best human player at Go in 2016, the more general programs AlphaGoZero~\cite{DBLP:journals/nature/SilverSSAHGHBLB17} and AlphaZero~\cite{doi:10.1126/science.aar6404} mastered Go, chess, and Shogi after only being taught the rules and objectives, finding new strategies by playing against themselves.

-In \emph{reinforcement learning} (RL), an agent acts in some environment in the following way.
-The agent receives a description of its environment (an \emph{observation vector}), based on which it chooses an action from a set of available actions.
-These actions may change the environment.
-The change on the environment is measured.
-Based on this measurement, the agent receives a \emph{reward}, which is a positive number for a ``good'' change or a negative number for a ``bad'' change.
-The agent tries to maximize its reward.
-To this end, the agent explores its options by trying different actions for different observation vectors.
-Internally, the agent uses some learning algorithm.
-This can be a table (a \emph{Q-table}) of expected rewards where the rows are the observation vectors and the columns are the available actions.
-As such tables can become huge for complex tasks and get hard to manage, usually neural networks, whose input is the observation vector and whose output is a recommendation for the next action, are used.
+In \emph{reinforcement learning} (RL), an agent acts in an environment based on an \emph{observation vector} that describes the environment.
+Based on this vector, the agent chooses an action from the available actions, and the resulting change in the environment is measured.
+Based on the measurement, the agent receives a \emph{reward}, a positive number for a ``good'' change or a negative number for a ``bad'' change, and tries to maximize its cumulative reward.
+The agent explores its options by trying different actions for different observation vectors.
+Internally, a neural network is typically used whose input is the observation vector and whose output is a recommendation for the next action.

-RL is applicable to a variety of tasks, in particular, puzzles, card and board games, and even complex computer games~\cite{DBLP:journals/nature/MnihKSRVBGRFOPB15,DBLP:journals/nature/SchrittwieserAH20}.
-We investigate the following question that arises naturally when applying the RL paradigm to graph drawing:
+RL is applicable to a variety of games, e.g., puzzles, card and board games, and even complex computer games~\cite{DBLP:journals/nature/MnihKSRVBGRFOPB15,DBLP:journals/corr/abs-1912-06680,DBLP:journals/nature/SchrittwieserAH20}.
+We investigate the following question that arises naturally when applying the RL game-playing paradigm to graph drawing:

 \questionBox{\textit{Can we use reinforcement learning to optimize graph drawings with respect to a given graph drawing aesthetics measure?}}